Arizona HOA Disclosure Requirements: A Guide for Sellers and Agents

 - •The reserve study (if one exists)

-- •A statement of the association's reserves and whether the board considers reserves adequate
+- •A statement of the association's reserves and whether the board considers them adequate

 - •Any pending or proposed changes to the governing documents